Adamantica/HyperNav-Documentation/www/documentation/general/content0.md

 is applicable for both the top and side navigation menu.
 Specific documentation for the side and top navigation can be found under their respective pages.

-The content under **General** is more theoretical and thus no actual live examples are shown.
-Code examples are, however, shown.
-More practical examples can be found under the sections [Top Navigation](/documentation/top-nav/) and [Side Navigation](/documentation/side-nav/).
+The content under **General** is more theoretical, more practical examples can be found under the sections [Top Navigation](/documentation/top-nav/) and [Side Navigation](/documentation/side-nav/).